MicrosoftDocs/win32/desktop-src/menurc/getfileversioninfobyhandle.md

 ### dwFlags [in]

 Controls the MUI DLLs (if any) from which the version resource is extracted.
-The value of this flag must match the flags passed to the corresponding GetFileVersionInfoSizeEx call, which was used to determine the buffer size that is passed in the dwLen parameter.
 Zero or more of the following flags.

 | Flag | Value | Meaning |
 |------|-------|---------|